 Moreover, if the vendor does not provide a Clearance Certificate and the transaction is not an excluded one, the obligations on the purchaser are onerous.
 The purchaser is required to pay an amount to the ATO on or before the date of settlement “an amount equal to 12.5% of…the first element of the CGT assets cost base just after the acquisition…less…if the acquisition is the result of you exercising an option, any payment you made, and the market value of any property you gave, for the option…”.
 This seems particularly confusing because the phrase “the acquisition” is used twice: once to the vendor’s acquisition in the past of the property which is now the subject of a contract for sale; and then to the purchaser’s acquisition of the real property under the current contract for sale.
 Ignoring options, the amount payable by the purchaser is 12.5% of the first element of the CGT’s assets cost base in the vendor’s hands.
 The first element of the cost base is the money that the vendor paid to acquire it.
 The withholding obligation is thus not 12.5% of the sale price of the property, but 12.5% of the vendor’s cost of acquiring the property.
 That may be more or less than the price under the current contract for sale.
 But, how is the 12.5% of the cost of the vendor’s acquisition of the property to be determined?
 The purchaser’s solicitor would need to obtain a copy of the transfer by which the vendor acquired the property that is now being sold.
 That would usually reveal the amount that the vendor paid to acquire it.
 If there is any doubt about it, the vendor could be required to provide a statutory declaration as to the amount.
 Because it is the purchaser who will be liable if insufficient funds are withheld, the parties could agree that the vendor should indemnify the purchaser against any claim by the ATO for further funds.
 Given that the scheme applies to vendors who are not residents of Australia, the strength of that indemnity may be illusory.

-This is another complication in property law that emphasises how important it is to use knowledgeable and experienced lawyers to advise you about property transactions.
+This is another complication in property law that emphasises how important it is to use knowledgeable and experienced property lawyers Sydney to advise you about property transactions.